torvalds/linux/Documentation/networking/arcnet.rst

 Multiple Cards in One Computer
 ------------------------------

-Linux has pretty good support for this now, but since I've been busy, the ARCnet driver has somewhat suffered in this respect.
+GNU/Linux has pretty good support for this now, but since I've been busy, the ARCnet driver has somewhat suffered in this respect.
 COM90xx support, if compiled into the kernel, will (try to) autodetect all the installed cards.